Sawbridgeworth: Fire service

 The town has an on-call fire station, in Station Road, with one fire engine.
 Sawbridgeworth had its own fire brigade from 1897 until it was merged into the National Fire Service in 1941.
 In 1948 control of the local fire brigade passed to the Hertfordshire Fire Brigade, since renamed the Hertfordshire Fire and Rescue Service, run by Hertfordshire County Council.

 Geography

 Sawbridgeworth adjoins the border between Hertfordshire and Essex.
 The village of Lower Sheering is across the county boundary into Essex, and adjoins Sawbridgeworth along its eastern edge, east of the railway station and of the River Stort.
-It has a Sawbridgeworth postal address, but is in the Epping Forest District of Essex.
+It has a Sawbridgeworth CM21 postal code, but is in the Epping Forest District of Essex.

 Geology

 Underlying the town at some depth is the London Clay stratum, with a thick layer of Boulder clay laid down during the ice ages, including the Anglian.
 The soil on top of this is a loam, with glacial erratics of Hertfordshire puddingstone conglomerate found around the town.